 That’s where appointment setting comes in.

 If you think that it is just about cold calling someone and perhaps closing a sale, you’re wrong.
-It is the stage where you nurture your lead; thus, what you do during this phase can make or break the deal.
+It is the stage where you nurture your lead.
+Thus, what you do during this phase can make or break the deal.
 On the other hand, if you and your team can nail it, you will be able to build an abundant source for your sales pipeline.

-What Does an Effective Appointment Setting Look Like?
+What Does an Effective Appointment Setting Look Like

 Any strategy starts with research.
-If you want to get the best leads, talk to any contacts, or even close a deal, you need to invest your time first in researching your potential buyers.
+So, if you want to get the best leads, you need to talk to any contacts.
+Even when it comes to closing a deal, you need to invest your time first in researching your potential buyers.